martin-lorentzon/text-editor-for-development/README.md

     (This can be accomplished during the installation of Git)

 ## Compatibility
-The extension has been tested using Blender 4.5.1 LTS
+The extension has been tested using Blender 4.2
 Please report any problems around backward compatibility using [GitHub Issues](https://github.com/martin-lorentzon/text-editor-for-development/issues), same link as above

 ## Permissions